AmbiqAI/neuralSPOT/README.md

 2. Create new nest in erpc, taking care to not obliterate work in current nest (DONE)
 3. Modify erpc transport code to use all of the above
 4. Test in main.cc

+### New Next
+Did 1, 2, 3, and a bit of 4 (don't really have a usb test).
+Next:
+1. Now that ERPC client is compiling, get the python server instantiated
+2. Add a simple TempAlarm invocations from evb to python.
+3. Profit!
+Or, more realistically, implement a bulk dump of an audiobuffer.
+4. Can we get rid of all the #ifdef DEBUG-style stuff and make it more inline? e.g. use a macro to only dump if a DEFINE is enabled?

+### Doozy of a Bug
+OK, so the 'don't really have a usb test' above turned out to be a problem.
+USB wasn't working at all, for the following reasons:
+1. I wasn't calling the usb_service task (needs to be called in app loop)
+2. Missing src files popped up when I added that.
+3. TinyUSB needed a missing define, added that to makefile
+4. Malloc and TinyUSB weren't getting along.
+If I did a malloc before initializing USB, nothing happened
+	1. This was a doozy of a bug.
+It turns out FreeRTOS malloc assumes the task manager has been initialized, which sets, among other things, a variable for tracking nested entry/exit of critical regions, during which interrupts are disabled.
+If the variable wasn't initialized, it disabled interrupts without complaint, but it didn't reenable them.
+	2. My solution was to create pvTasklessPort Malloc and vTasklessFree, and modify the original functions to only suspend/resume tasks if a new parameter was set.

+TLDR: remember that heap_4.c has been modified, and portable.h!
+Also, when we add task support to NS, we need to add a config variable to ns-malloc that calls the right malloc/free.

+Before I was derailed by Mr. Doozy, I made some progress on ERPC, researching the python endpoint.
+I switched to the matrix_multiple example which is simpler than tempalarm and closer to what we need anyway.

+Now that I have this kind of working, go back to New Next step 2, above.

+Regarding nests: we really need an upgrade mechanism (record date of nest creation, look for files in the nest that are newer to that so might get overridden, warn if I find any (maybe back them up automatically))